Functionize and Jira Defect Integration Overview

-Open the Team page, and then click the Integrations tab.
+Open the Team page, and then click the Integration tab

-- On the left, select Jira from the Defect Management section.
+- On the left panel, select Jira from the Defect Management section

-- In the main panel, provide credentials for the connection.
-Select Cloud or Server/Data Center.
+- In the main panel, select Cloud or Server/Data Center

-- Select the Functionize and Jira projects you wish to link together.
-This allows you to submit defects (into the Jira project) from the test results (from the Functionize project).
+- Select the Functionize and Jira projects to link together, this allows a user to submit Defects into the Jira project from the test results from a Functionize project

-- Defect Type: Select the Issue Type you wish to create into Jira.
-This can be a Bug, a Defect, or whatever Issue Type (including custom issue types) your teams use to represent issues that need to be resolved.
+- Defect Type: Select the Jira Issue Type to be created in Jira when submitting from Functionize, this can be a Bug, a Defect, or whatever Issue Type, including custom issue types that your teams use to represent issues found during testing that need to be resolved

-- Fields: Select the Fields to be displayed when creating Jira Defects from Functionize.
+- Fields: Select the Jira Fields to be displayed when creating Jira Defects from Functionize

 Create a Defect in Test Detail view

 After executing a test, review any failures or areas of concern.
-Creating a defect in Jira linked to that test helps to provide developers with more information.
+Creating a defect in Jira linked to that Functionize test helps to provide developers with more information, including steps to recreate the issue.
 This helps them understand what needs to be fixed, and helps you to keep track of bug resolution.

-- Enter the relevant details for the Defect, then click Create.
-By default, the Details mapped field will contain Jira’s tabular format that includes details about the current test execution for links back to Functionize from the Jira Defect about to be created.
+Enter the relevant details for the Defect, then click Create Defect, by default, the Description mapped field will contain Jira’s tabular format that includes details about the current test execution for links back to Functionize from the Jira Defect about to be created

 Create a Defect in Slider view

-- You can also see which tests have defects filed directly from the Project page.
-This can be particularly useful to verify resolved defects on a regular basis to ensure that only tests that are failing are mapped to unresolved defects.
+You can also see which tests have defects filed directly from the Test Listing page, this can be particularly useful to verify resolved defects on a regular basis to ensure that only tests that are failing are mapped to unresolved defects

-- As in the Test Detail view, clicking on the Bug icon will display the defects filed.
+As in the Test Detail page, clicking on the bug icon will display the defects filed

-You can also filter by the status of your Jira tickets by using the "Defects" menu with the Jira icon.
+You can also filter by the status of your Jira tickets by using the Defects filter drop-down with the Jira icon

 View the Defect in Jira

-- Click the link for the Jira issue in the Defect display, either from the test step or the test details header.
+Click the link for the Jira issue in the Defects display, either from the test action or the test details header or test listing page